Old-fashioned potato soup isn’t just food—it’s therapy by the spoonful.

 🎥 Watch and cook: step-by-step video tutorial

-- Any type of potato (including Idaho russet) is fine for this recipe; however I like to use thin skinned potatoes like red potatoes or Yukon Gold so I don't have to peel them!
+- Any type of potato (including Idaho russet) is fine for this recipe; however I like to use thin skinned potatoes like Yukon Gold so I don't have to peel them!

 - Any kind of milk (dairy or non-dairy) will work.
-Using evaporated milk is an old-fashioned technique that makes the potato soup extra creamy!
+Using evaporated milk is an old fashioned technique that make it extra creamy!

 - You can omit the cream and use all milk if you like.